10 National Parks in Costa Rica: The Best Places to See Wildlife

 4. Manuel Antonio National Park

 Manuel Antonio National Park combines white-sand beaches and lush forests, creating a biodiverse haven where sloths, capuchin monkeys, and iguanas are commonly spotted.
+Nearby, Carara National Park is renowned for its rich biodiversity, particularly its famed scarlet macaw population, and is easily accessible for travelers.
 The park’s trails wind through mangroves and forested areas, offering close encounters with vibrant butterflies and colorful crabs.
 Its coastal location also makes it a fantastic spot for whale watching and snorkeling, providing an all-encompassing wildlife experience.

 Best Time to Visit: December to April for dry weather and active wildlife.